alexblack/public/marketplace.md

 ## Swiping

-To let uses swipe between photos naturally I think it would make sense to use a library like this: http://cubiq.org/swipeview
+To let users swipe between photos naturally I think it would make sense to use a library like this: http://cubiq.org/swipeview

 # Proposed database